Toll Free 1.800.292.6286 [email protected]

 Temperature swings = risk and waste in your lab.
 So if you want to avoid risk and waste in your spray drying workflow, this is objectively the best way.

-In every other spray dryer you’ve used, the drying chamber is secured by hand with screws.
+In every other spray dryer machine you’ve used, the drying chamber is secured by hand with screws.

 Your Yamato GB210A has an electric lift (at no additional cost) and requires no screws.